nidh-ish/hello-world/README.md

 # hello-world
 A beginning
 Hello there!
-I am Nidhish, here to develop my github profile.
+I am Nidhish Bhimrajka, here to develop my github profile.